-A good Twitter bio is like the trailer to a movie.
-It gives away just enough to let you know you’re getting into and leaves out the rest so you turn up at the cinema.
+A good Twitter bio is like the trailer for a movie.
+It gives away just enough to let you know what you’re getting into and leaves out the rest so you turn up at the cinema.

 Why give your Twitter bio a thought?

 Your Twitter bio should be the foundational piece of your Twitter profile and strategy.